ReX-XAI/ReX/CONTRIBUTING.md

 ## Code linting and formatting

+This project uses [ruff](https://docs.astral.sh/ruff/) for code linting and formatting, to ensure a consistent code style and identify issues like unused imports.
-This project uses [ruff](https://docs.astral.sh/ruff/) to Install by running `poetry install --with dev`.
+Install by running `poetry install --with dev`.

-Run the linter on all files in the current working dircetory with `ruff check`.
+Run the linter on all files in the current working directory with `ruff check`.
 Ruff can automatically fix some issues if you run `ruff check --fix`.

+Run `ruff format` to automatically format all files in the current working directory.

 ## TODO